CALENDAR OF EVENTS

 Sunday, March 5, 2017 - Spinning and Weaving -

-Barb Johns, Museum and Library Assistant at the Mopunt Holly Lyceum and expert spinner, will demonstrate the use of Peachfield’s great spinning wheel.
+Barb Johns, expert spinner, will demonstrate the use of Peachfield’s great spinning wheel.
 Barb, a member of the South Jersey Guild of Spinners and Hand Weavers, will display yarn dyed by natural methods and demonstrate hand carding and wool combs.
 Learn how colonials processed wool for spinning and weaving.

 Sunday, April 2, 2017 - Emily Roebling -